386er/capstone/proposal.md

 The dataset used for the capstone project will be the NSL-KDD dataset, which is an improved* version of the KDD Cup 99 dataset.
 It was downloaded from https://github.com/defcom17/NSL_KDD
 A major improvement of the NSL-KDD dataset is the removal of redundant records and some further rearrangement of the data.
 For an exact description of how the dataset was modified please see http://www.unb.ca/cic/research/datasets/nsl.html

+KDD Cup is the annual Data Mining and Knowledge Discovery competition.

-The original KDD dataset was created by collecting raw TCP dump data from a simulated U.S. airforce local-area network in the course of 9 weeks.
+The original KDD dataset was created for the KDD Cup, the annual Data Mining and Knowledge Discovery competition.
+Raw TCP dump data was collected from a simulated U.S. airforce local-area network in the course of 9 weeks.
 During the data collection the network was deliberately attacked multiple times.
 Each datapoint represents a connection between a source and target IP, using a well defined protocol, during a well defined time frame.
 The datapoints consist of 41 features (!!prüfen!!) and are labeled either as normal connections or as an attack.

 Some of the features are directly derived from the TCP/IP connections during a time interval, however the dataset includes also "higher-level" features that were derived from some of the basic features of the dataset.